ClementNerma/NightOS/docs/concepts/applications.md

 ## Services

-Application can provide a [service](../technical/services.md) by specifying it in their [manifest](../specs/applications/manifest.md).
+Application can provide [services](../technical/services.md) by specifying them in their [manifest](../specs/applications/manifest.md).
-The service will be run at startup with the usual application's permissions.
+The services will be run at startup with the usual application's permissions.

-When an application uses a service, there is exactly one service process running per active user.
+There is exactly one process for the main service and one for each [domain](../specs/services.md#service-domains) service per active user.